Prag8855/aab/content/guides/deutschland-ticket.md

 ## What is the Deutschland Ticket?

 The Deutschland Ticket is a monthly public transit pass.
 It lets you use local public transit in all of Germany.
 It costs {{DEUTSCHLAND_TICKET_PRICE|cur}}€ per month.
-It's available from May 1, 2023 in all of Germany.
+It's available in all of Germany.

 ## What can you do with a Deutschland Ticket?